‘Fat’ James Harden Stuns Fans in Rockets Preseason Game [PHOTOS]

 — 𝓐𝓭𝓻𝓲𝓪𝓷 🌙🐬 (8-5) (@Pray4Adry) December 15, 2020

-Just because Giannis Antetokounmpo dashed Heat fans’ dreams of the Greek Freak heading to Miami, that does not mean that Harden’s trade from the Rockets is a sure thing.
+Just because Giannis Antetokounmpo dashed the dreams of Heat fans hoping the Greek Freak would head to Miami, that does not mean that Harden’s trade from the Rockets is a sure thing.

-After letting key rotation player Jae Crowder hear to Phoenix, the Heat could potentially have more than $40 million in cap space next summer.
+After letting key rotation player Jae Crowder head to Phoenix, the Heat could potentially have more than $40 million in cap space next summer.

 READ NEXT: Heat’s Jimmy Butler on Finals Loss: ‘Motherf*****, We Were Right There’